nikslab/niks-mailerlite/README.md

 0. Link to fairly recent code:

 1. 'How to scale a WRITE endpoint?'
-Multiple servers, separete MySQL server, load baalncer on something like AWS.
-Also see next answer.
+Two ways to do this.
+For simple lookups by e-mail address TEXT FILES can be created with the JSON response.
+This is very effective because the load is entirely switched to the web server I have actually done this ones on a project.
+There are limits to this mainly in the number of files that can be had on a system (inodes).
+So that would depend on how many records there are.
+I created a test file with this project, so you can see for example http://localhost/api/email/niks.work.goog@gmail.com it's just a JSON API response as text file.

+More realistically I would use Redis or Memcache.
+You ask for a configuration, but I am not sure what you mean here.

 2. 'How to scale it all 10 times?'
-There are different architures for scaling different things.
+There are different architectures for scaling different things.
 For these two endpoints specifically, if that is the question, I would rewrite them in Python and put them on AWS Lambda (serverless) and use the AWS API Gateway to manage things like authentication, etc. These endpoints are trivial.

+  The reason for this is that it allows for growth and scaling both up and down.

   "But we prefer PHP".
 PHP will work on AWS Lambda with "bref", though I wouldn't go there.
 Your question is specifically on these two endpoints.
 If you want to serve 10 million requests per minute ("10 times 1 million per minute") then converting them to Python and using AWS is the BEST and most painless, quickest and cheapest way.
 Of course you can built a cluster of physical servers in a datacenter too.
 That will cost (a lot) more and take (a lot) longer, but may be an option if for example physical security is critical.

   Besides, even with a preference for PHP, other parts of the application can be written in PHP, while these two, and perhaps a few other endpoints, can be written in Python.
 These are tricial endpoints.

 ## Notes on design